Whether you live in Florida or visit Florida, you don’t want to miss these wild facts about Florida’s wildlife!

 Florida is home to a lot more than just theme parks and we love the wild side that Florida has to offer!
 We break down 10 of the wildest animals that call Florida home just like we do!

 Did You Know?
-Adult males can range from 11 to 16ft. in length!
+Adult males can range from 11 to 16 feet in length!
 Which leads them to weighing over 1,000 pounds!
-Alligators can be found in any body of water.
-Do not get close to the water and if you see one, be sure to stay distant.
+Alligators can be found in any body of water, so don’t get close to the water and if you see one, be sure to stay distant.

 Florida Softshell Turtle

 Did You Know?
 This turtle has a long neck and an elongated head with a long snorkel-like nose.
 It is the largest softshell turtle in North America.
-You will see them basking in the sun near one of Florida’s ponds or lakes.
+You’ll see them basking in the sun near one of Florida’s ponds or lakes.
 When they move, they are very quick.

 Brown Anole Lizard

 Did You Know?
 As a defense mechanism, the brown anole can detach most of its tail when being pursued or captured.
-One of the most common lizards in Florida.
-You will find them everywhere.
-They are not poisonous and are not a threat to humans.
+One of the most common lizards in Florida, so you’ll find them everywhere.
+Don’t worry, they’re not poisonous nor a threat to humans.

 Did You Know?
 There are four species of widow spiders that you will find in Florida.
 The Southern Black Widow, Northern Black Widow, Red Widow and the Brown Widow.
 You can often identify a black widow spider for the red hour glass shape on its belly.

 Did You Know?
-When in groups, you may witness them jump up and down or “dance” for no particular reason.
+When in groups, you may witness these beautiful birds jump up and down or “dance” for no particular reason.
 You will often see them by bodies of water.
-Beautiful birds!

 Did You Know?
 These sharks often come inshore in large schools and can grow up to 8 feet in length!
-A dark bluish gray shark that bears a distinctive black tip on most fins.
+The Blacktip Shark is dark bluish gray and bears a distinctive black tip on most fins.